 10- Feedback Collection and Analysis

-Instead of “Rate your experience 1-10,” it asks “How did we do?” and can follow up based on the response.
-If someone says “It was okay but took too long,” it might ask “What would’ve made it faster?”
+Instead of “Rate your experience 1-10,” it asks “How did we do?” and continues based on the response.
+If someone says, “It was okay but took too long,” they might ask, “What would have made it faster?”
+The AI then analyzes responses across conversations to identify patterns if 30 customers mention the same confusing checkout step in a week, which surfaces automatically rather than waiting for a quarterly survey review.

-Benefits of Using ChatGPT in the Customer Service Industry
+Benefits of Using ChatGPT in Customer Service

 Key challenges using ChatGPT for customer service and mitigation strategies